CbLDM: A Diffusion Model for recovering nanostructure from atomic pair distribution function: Abstract

 \section{Abstract}

-Nowadays, the nanostructure inverse problem is an attractive problem that helps researchers to understand the relationship between the properties and the structure of nanomaterials.
-This article focuses on the problem of using PDF to recover the nanostructure, which this article views as a conditional generation problem.
-This article propose a deep learning model CbLDM, Condition-based Latent Diffusion Model.
-Based on the original latent diffusion model, the sampling steps of the diffusion model are reduced and the sample generation efficiency is improved by using the conditional prior to estimate conditional posterior distribution, which is the approximated distribution of $p(z|x)$.
-In addition, this article uses the Laplacian matrix instead of the distance matrix to recover the nanostructure, which can reduce the reconstruction error.
-Finally, this article compares CbLDM with existing models which were used to solve the nanostructure inverse problem, and find that CbLDM demonstrates significantly higher prediction accuracy than these models, which reflects the ability of CbLDM to solve the nanostructure inverse problem and the potential to cope with other continuous conditional generation tasks.
+The nanostructure inverse problem is an attractive problem that helps researchers to understand the relationship between the properties and the structure of nanomaterials.
+This study focuses on the problem of recovering the model system of monometallic nanoparticles (MMNPs) from their pair distribution function (PDF) and regards it as a highly ill-posed conditional generation task.
+This study proposes a Condition-based Latent Diffusion Model (CbLDM) as a feasible solution to this problem.
+This model demonstrates an acceleration approach within the framework of a latent diffusion model by using conditional priors to estimate the conditional posterior distribution, which is an approximate distribution of $p(z|x)$.
+In addition, this study uses Laplacian matrix instead of distance matrix to recover the nanostructure, which helps to improve stability.
+Our study demonstrates that a latent diffusion model with a conditional prior can generate nanostructures that are consistent with PDF observations and physically meaningful, thereby laying the groundwork for subsequent more complex inverse problems.